dmarquesgasparsj/montserrat/README.md

 If not creating inside of vagrant, you may need to create your .env file by copying .env.example to .env and providing the database configuration settings (host, name, username and password).

+The `.env` file also includes localization options:
+`APP_LOCALE` sets the primary application language and `APP_FALLBACK_LOCALE` defines the fallback language when a translation is missing.
+By default both are set to `en`, but you may change them to `es` or `pt` as needed.

 Following commands must be executed **inside** your vagrant box.
 * `cd code`
 * `php artisan migrate:fresh --seed`